Patch management 101: What is patch management?

 Here are a few things to look for when deciding on a patch management solution for your organization.

-• Look for a solution that offers automated patch management.
-Automated patch management solutions can be configured to deploy missing patches automatically when new security patches are released.
+• Automated patch management: You can configure these solutions to deploy missing patches automatically when new security patches are released.

-• Look for a simple solution that offers out-of-the-box functionality, especially if you’re on a smaller IT team.
+• Simple, out-of-the-box functionality: This is especially important if you’re on a smaller IT team.
 Some patch management software requires a lot of management and configuration.
 Other options offer prebuilt application and patch libraries, which can significantly reduce the time it takes to deploy.

-• Make sure the solution you choose can collect detailed information from your systems.
-As we mentioned earlier, inventory management is an essential part of patch management.
+• Information collection: Make sure the solution you choose can collect detailed information from your systems.
+Inventory management is an essential part of patch management.
 You need to know which devices are up to date and which need patches.

-• Demo the product before you buy it.
-The best way to know if a solution is right for your organization is to try it out.
+• Product demos: The best way to know if a solution is right for your organization is to try it out.

-• Make sure the product has a good support team and training materials.
-An abundance of resources, such as guides and tutorials, can make all the difference when implementing a new system.
+• Good support team and training materials: An abundance of resources, such as guides and tutorials, can make all the difference when implementing a new system.

-We may be slightly biased, but PDQ Deploy & Inventory offer a simple but powerful approach to patch management.
-With automated patch management, patch deployment, and inventory management along with next-level customizability, hundreds of prebuilt packages, world-class support, and a ton of resources on the PDQ blog, Help Center, and YouTube channel, we think you'll find everything you need for your patch management strategy.
+We may be slightly biased, but PDQ Deploy & Inventory and PDQ Connect offer a simple but powerful approach to patch management.
+With automated patch management, patch deployment, and hundreds of prebuilt packages, we think you'll find everything you need for your patch management strategy.
 Why not sign up for a free trial?

 Brock Bingham candid headshot